 There is no law that states a specific time-span for burial.
 Considerations that will affect the timeline include: the need to secure all permits and authorizations; notification of family and friends; preparation of cemetery site, and religious considerations.
 Public heath laws may limit the maximum amount of time allowed to pass prior to final disposition.
 Contact your local funeral provider for more details.

 Does a body have to be embalmed before it is buried?

-No. Embalming is a choice which depends on factors like if there is to be an open casket viewing of the body or if there is to be an extended time between death and internment.
-Public health laws may require embalming if the body is going to be transported by air or rail..
+No. Embalming is generally a choice, one which depends on factors like if there is to be an open casket viewing of the body, or if there will be an extended time between death and internment.
+Public health laws may require embalming if the body is going to be transported by air or rail.

 What options are available besides ground burial?